FlavScents AInsights Entry for Cassia Bark Oil China (CAS: 8007-80-5)

 6. Regulatory Status (Regional Overview)

-In the United States, cassia bark oil is generally recognized as safe (GRAS) for use in food by the FDA and FEMA.
-In the European Union, it is regulated under Regulation (EC) No 1334/2008 and has an assigned FL number.
-The United Kingdom follows similar regulations post-Brexit.
-In Asia, particularly in China and Japan, cassia bark oil is widely used in traditional foods and is subject to local food safety standards.
-In Latin America, countries like Brazil recognize its use in both food and fragrance applications, though specific regulations may vary.
+In the United States, cassia bark oil is generally recognized as safe (GRAS) for flavor use by FEMA.
+In the European Union, it is regulated under the EC No 1334/2008 for flavorings.
+Post-Brexit, the UK aligns closely with EU regulations.
+In Asia, particularly in China and Japan, cassia bark oil is widely accepted in traditional and modern applications.
+In Latin America, countries like Brazil recognize its use in both flavor and fragrance applications, though specific regulations may vary.

 Citation hooks: FEMA; EFSA; national authority publications